DiscipleTools/Documentation/theme-core/authentication/site-to-site-link.md

 Since you are not connecting to another D.T instance, under **DT Site** choose 'No, connection for a non-Disciple Tools system.'.

+See more documentation on creating a site link [here](https://disciple.tools/user-docs/getting-started-info/admin/site-links/)

 ### Remote authentication

 We'll use the token and the 2 domains we just defined to authenticate with D.T form another server.